 Do you know how to use Young Living Essential Oils?
 Get my Free Report at the top right of the page!

 Carol is an essential oil educator and a certified reflexologist.
-As a distributor of Young Living Essential Oils, she teaches the importance of using genuine, authentic essential oils for health and healing.
-She has been an advocate of natural health and wellness for the past 35 years.
-Among the things she has studied includes, the use essential oils, iridology, muscle testing, nutrition, tapping and other forms of energy medicine.
+As a distributor of Young Living Essential Oils, she teaches the importance of using genuine, authentic essential oils.
+Among the things she has studied includes, the use of essential oils, iridology, muscle testing, nutrition, tapping and other forms of energy medicine.